When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 But that’s a little bit different.
 They each have their own positioning and they’re seeing a need in the market.
 30 years ago it was low fat.
 A whole bunch of brands jumped on that and said, ‘We have low fat this and that,’ from dairy to cereal to bread to everything you can imagine.

 So, that’s a little bit different.
-That’s not be depositioned.
+That’s not being de-positioned.

-That’s just a case where there’s a new Reason to Believe.
-It’s a new functional attribute from organic to low sugar to non-GMO verified to gluten-free, to made with chia seeds to hundreds of examples where brands all agree that this is a good idea to add as a functional attribute.
+That’s just a case where there’s a new RTB.
+It’s a new functional attribute from organic to low sugar to non-GMO verified to gluten-free to hundreds of examples where brands all agree that this is a good idea to add as a functional attribute.

-If you go back to the original example of Pantene, even though there are hundreds and hundreds and hundreds of brands of shampoos… there are no brands of shampoos that have said, ‘Oh, we’re healthy too.
+If you go back to the original example of Pantene, even though there are countless brands of shampoos… none have said, ‘Oh, we’re healthy too.
 Our entire positioning now will be healthier, shinier.’

-And even in diapers that I worked on in the ’90s, where all three brands in Canada tried to have as a benefit some form of dryness positioning, keeping baby dry.
-Back then Huggies was around leaks, Pampers was around the actual baby’s dry bum.
-Even though they’re in the exact same box, they weren’t just trying to say the exact words.
+Huggies was around leaks, Pampers was around the actual baby’s dry bum.
+Even though they’re in the exact same brand positioning box, they weren’t just trying to say the exact words.

-It doesn’t happen very often and it’s because it doesn’t really work.
+It doesn’t happen very often because it doesn’t really work.

-When Tesla came to market and they said, ‘We have a better car because it’s electric, it’s faster, more comfortable, et cetera’… all of the other car companies realized they needed to find a way to also launch an electric car because Tesla is going to eat market shares.
+When Tesla came to market and they said, ‘We have a better car because it’s electric, it’s faster, more comfortable, etcetera’… all of the other car companies realized they needed to find a way to also launch an electric car because Tesla was positioned to eat market shares.

 And right now, if you’re in the food business and you’re not coming up with products that have less sugar, you’re going to lose share.